Zoo and Tierpark Berlin are reintroducing bearded vultures into their original European habitats.

 With the participation of around 30 zoological facilities and the central bearded vulture breeding station in Haringsee, Austria, a breeding network was set up in 1986 that brings together wildlife conservation organisations, government authorities, universities, national parks and zoos.
 Zoo and Tierpark Berlin have been part of that network since 1987.
 The common goal is to re-establish a stable European meta-population so as to link up gene pools in Crete, Corsica and the Pyrenees with populations in North Africa and Asia.
 Today, five breeding stations and almost 40 zoos are working together in the bearded vulture European Endangered Species programme (EEP).

-From 1988 until today 18 bearded vultures that hatched in Tierpark Berlin have been released back into the wild in the Alps, Andalusia and the Cévennes.
-The mission of those vultures is to enhance the genetic diversity of their species in the region.
-During the last 30 years in Europe more than 260 birds have been reintroduced by VCF and the EEP.
+Since 1988, 18 bearded vultures that hatched in Tierpark Berlin have been released back into the wild in the Alps, Andalusia and the Cévennes.
+These vultures have a mission: to enhance the genetic diversity of their species in the region.
+During the last 30 years in Europe more than 260 of these birds have been reintroduced by VCF and the EEP.
 Conservation experts monitor each and every vulture, and their hard work has paid off: in 1997 a bearded vulture pair hatched young in the wild for the first time.
-In 2016 34 breeding pairs were counted in the alps alone.
+In 2016, 34 breeding pairs were counted in the Alps alone.